soundpress/RulesOfNYC/docs/c46/index.rst

 *§ 6-33 Term of Permit; Termination of Permit.* ::

 (a) Term of permit.
-A permit for a public pay telephone shall continue in effect, unless earlier revoked or suspended by the Commissioner pursuant to § 6-37 of this subchapter or § 23-404 of the Administrative Code, for the term of the franchise held by the owner of such telephone except:
+A permit for a public pay telephone shall continue in effect, unless earlier revoked or suspended by the Commissioner pursuant to 67 RCNY § 6-37 or § 23-404 of the Administrative Code, for the term of the franchise held by the owner of such telephone except:

    (1) as provided in subdivision (b) of this section; or